History of Somaliland: State of Somaliland

 In May 1960, the British Government stated that it would be prepared to grant independence to the then Somaliland protectorate.
 The Legislative Council of British Somaliland passed a resolution in April 1960 requesting independence.
 The legislative councils of the territory agreed to this proposal.

 In April 1960, leaders of the two territories met in Mogadishu and agreed to form a unitary state.
-An elected president was to be head of state.
-Full executive powers would be held by a prime minister answerable to an elected National Assembly of 123 members representing the two territories.
+An elected president was to be head of state, and full executive powers would be exercised by a prime minister responsible to an elected National Assembly of 123 members representing the two territories.

 On 26 June 1960, the British Somaliland protectorate gained independence as the State of Somaliland before uniting five days later with the Trust Territory of Somalia to form the Somali Republic (Somalia) on 1 July 1960.

 The legislature appointed the speaker Hagi Bashir Ismail Yousuf as first President of the Somali National Assembly and, the same day, Aden Abdullah Osman Daar become President of the Somali Republic.